zmeyka3310/gamblingai/README.md

 # gamblingai
-competitive gambling on the stock market
+Competitive gambling on the stock market

+Also i have no clue on how stocks work